bschwede/linkenhancer/README.md

 4. Rename the folder to ``linkenhancer``

 If everything was successful, you should see a subdirectory ``linkenhancer`` with the unpacked content in the ``modules_v4`` directory.

+During the initial installation, the following problem may occur: "PDO error - There is no active transaction" - for more details see [known issues](./issues?q=label%3A"known-issue").

 <a name="contributing"></a>
 ## Contributing